 - New patients: does your practice have many new patients?
 How many did you accept recently and what impact will that have on your finances?
 What is your retention rate, as buyers will want to know how likely it is that they’ll keep your new patients once they take over?

 - Property assets: what type of lease do you have on your practice?
 What level of development has been done in the area and to the building?
 Do you, for example, have a larger car park than your competitors or an unused outbuilding that could be converted to add value?

 - Marketing: is your practice established in the marketing space?
 Do you have a social media presence, website or any other assets that provide tangible data to show you have an advantage over other potential purchases for buyers browsing the market?
 If so, it can be the thing that gets you ahead when other factors are similar.

 Of course, using a selling agent will help cut down on the time required to do this research as they’ll be able to steer you towards the best possible price and even make recommendations around ways to increase that asking price during your selling journey (such as adding a cost-effective equipment upgrade before the sale to increase the overall price).

 Due diligence is part of the legal process that will occur when a sales agreement is reached, but it’s also worth knowing about before that happens.
 Due diligence will be driven by your buyer’s legal team with the support of the funding provider.
 It is a series of checks and requests that looks to establish a full picture of your business by working through everything from your property lease type to your patient roster.

 Don’t take due diligence personally - it’s all about protecting the investment and is absolutely essential in order for funding to be approved.
 To prepare in advance, try and gather whatever information you have around the following:

-- Accounts and finances - documentation of your finances and practice accounts.
+- Accounts and finances - documentation of your business loans, finances and practice accounts.

 - Property - status of lease, value etc.